 1950s Box Coat

 Another style is the box coat or half coat, which is arguably one of the most iconic styles of the 1940s and ’50s.
 It hung very wide and straight, much like the shape of a box.
-They either hit at the bottom of a woman’s hips or went all the way to mid-shin.
+They either hit at the bottom of a woman’s hips or went all the way to mid-thigh.
 The 1950s versions often had a fuller shape than the 1940s box coats.
-Large pleats at the back shoulder line created a swing coat-meets-box coat look.
+Large pleats at the back shoulder line created a swing coat-meets-box coat style.

 Collars, pockets and buttons were large.
 Most came in solid colors: ivory/cream, black, blue, red, or brown.
 The only popular pattern available was checks.
+Fuzzy fabrics made for extra warm and cozy toppers.

 1950s Lightweight Spring Coats